7 Best Hotels in Cairo, As Told By Someone Who’s Actually Been To All of Them

-I don’t know about you, but whenever I think of Four Seasons, I feel all fancypants.
+We don’t know about you, but whenever we think of Four Seasons, we feel all fancy.

 Four Seasons Nile Plaza is everything you’d expect of 5 star hotel -- great restaurants, shopping (they have a department store called Beymen), Nile views, awesome service, etc.

 If you always wanted to have the Four Seasons experience, Cairo is a good place to start.